causify-ai/tutorials/class_project_instructions/Projects/CausalNex_Project_Description.md

-### Tool Description: CausalNex
+**Description**

-CausalNex is a Python library designed for causal inference and causal reasoning, enabling users to build and analyze causal models.
-Its key features include:
+CausalNex is a powerful Python library designed for causal inference and causal modeling.
+It provides tools to construct causal graphs and compute causal effects, enabling data scientists to understand the relationships between variables and make informed decisions based on these insights.

-- **Graphical Models**: Create and manipulate directed acyclic graphs (DAGs) for causal relationships.
-- **Causal Discovery**: Identify causal relationships from observational data using algorithms.
+Features:
+- Allows for the creation and manipulation of causal Bayesian networks.
+- Supports causal inference through do-calculus and counterfactual reasoning.
-- **Interventional Analysis**: Simulate the effects of interventions on outcomes.
+- Facilitates the computation of causal effects and the identification of confounding variables.
-- **Inference and Prediction**: Perform counterfactual reasoning and predict outcomes based on causal models.
+- Offers visualization capabilities for causal graphs to enhance interpretability.

 ---

-### Project Blueprint
+### Project 1: Understanding Customer Churn (Difficulty: 1 - Easy)

-#### Project 1: **Understanding the Impact of Marketing Campaigns on Sales**
-- **Difficulty**: 1 (Easy)
-- **Project Objective**: To analyze how different marketing campaigns influence product sales and identify the most effective strategies for maximizing revenue.

-- **Dataset Suggestions**: Use datasets from Kaggle that include marketing campaign data (e.g., email campaigns, social media ads) along with corresponding sales data.

-- **Step-by-Step Plan**:
-  1. **Data Collection**: Gather datasets containing marketing campaign details and sales figures from Kaggle.
-  2. **Feature Engineering**: Create features related to campaign type, duration, audience reach, and sales volume.
+**Project Objective:**
+The goal of this project is to identify the causal factors influencing customer churn in a subscription-based service.
+Students will optimize their model to predict which customers are likely to churn based on various features.

+**Dataset Suggestions:**
+Students can find suitable datasets on Kaggle related to customer churn in subscription services or telecom industries.

+**Tasks:**
+- **Data Collection and Preprocessing:**
+  - Gather customer data, including demographics, usage patterns, and subscription details.
+  - Clean and preprocess the dataset to handle missing values and categorical variables.

+- **Causal Graph Construction:**
-  3. **Model Training**: Build a causal graph using CausalNex to represent the relationships between marketing efforts and sales outcomes.
+  - Use CausalNex to create a causal graph representing the relationships between customer features and churn.

-  4. **Use of the Tool**: Utilize CausalNex to simulate interventions (e.g., increasing ad spend) and analyze their expected impact on sales.
-  5. **Evaluation Metrics**: Assess the effectiveness of marketing campaigns using metrics like ROI and conversion rates.
-  6. **Visualization**: Create visualizations of the causal graph and present findings in a report.
+- **Causal Inference:**

-- **Bonus Ideas**: Explore the effects of seasonality on sales or compare the effectiveness of different campaign types.
+  - Apply causal inference techniques to estimate the causal effects of different features on churn.

+- **Predictive Modeling:**
+  - Implement a classification model (e.g., logistic regression) to predict customer churn based on identified causal factors.

+- **Evaluation:**
+  - Assess model performance using metrics such as accuracy, precision, and recall.

+**Bonus Ideas (Optional):**
+- Explore additional causal relationships by introducing new variables (e.g., marketing campaigns).
+- Compare the causal model's predictions against traditional machine learning models.

 ---

-#### Project 2: **Assessing the Effect of Education on Employment Outcomes**
+### Project 2: Analyzing the Impact of Marketing Campaigns (Difficulty: 2 - Medium)

-- **Difficulty**: 2 (Medium)
-- **Project Objective**: To determine how various educational factors (such as degree type, years of education, and skills acquired) affect employment status and income levels.
+**Project Objective:**
+The objective of this project is to analyze the impact of different marketing campaigns on sales performance.
+Students will optimize their analysis to understand which campaigns have the most significant causal effect on sales.

+**Dataset Suggestions:**
-- **Dataset Suggestions**: Seek datasets from government portals or Kaggle that include educational attainment, employment status, and income data.
+Public datasets from government portals or Kaggle focusing on marketing campaigns and sales data will be suitable for this project.

+**Tasks:**
-- **Step-by-Step Plan**:
+- **Data Acquisition:**
-  1. **Data Collection**: Collect datasets that include demographic information, education levels, and employment outcomes.
-  2. **Feature Engineering**: Create relevant features such as years of education, type of degree, and skills.
+  - Gather data on marketing campaigns, including campaign types, budgets, and sales figures.

+- **Causal Graph Development:**
-  3. **Model Training**: Construct a causal model using CausalNex to explore the relationships between education and employment outcomes.
+  - Construct a causal graph using CausalNex to visualize the relationships between marketing efforts and sales outcomes.
-  4. **Use of the Tool**: Perform causal inference to analyze the impact of educational interventions (e.g., additional training) on employment status and income.
-  5. **Evaluation Metrics**: Use metrics like employment rate and average income to evaluate the effectiveness of education.
-  6. **Visualization**: Present findings with graphs that illustrate the causal relationships and their implications.

-- **Bonus Ideas**: Investigate the impact of socioeconomic status on educational attainment or analyze the effects of specific skills on job placement.
+- **Causal Effect Estimation:**
+  - Utilize CausalNex to estimate the causal effects of different marketing campaigns on sales performance.

+- **Counterfactual Analysis:**
+  - Perform counterfactual analysis to predict what sales would have been without certain campaigns.

+- **Results Interpretation:**
+  - Interpret the results and provide actionable insights for future marketing strategies.

+**Bonus Ideas (Optional):**
+- Incorporate seasonal effects into the causal model.
+- Compare the causal model's findings with traditional regression analysis.

 ---

-#### Project 3: **Analyzing the Factors Influencing Air Quality and Public Health**
-- **Difficulty**: 3 (Hard)
-- **Project Objective**: To explore the causal relationships between environmental factors (like pollution levels and weather conditions) and public health outcomes (such as respiratory diseases).

-- **Dataset Suggestions**: Utilize open datasets from government environmental agencies or Kaggle that include air quality indices, weather data, and health statistics.
+### Project 3: Investigating Factors Affecting Student Performance (Difficulty: 3 - Hard)

+**Project Objective:**
+This project aims to investigate the causal factors affecting student performance in academic settings.
+Students will optimize their analysis to provide insights into which factors most significantly influence academic success.

+**Dataset Suggestions:**
+Students can utilize educational datasets available on Kaggle that include student demographics, academic records, and socio-economic factors.

+**Tasks:**
-- **Step-by-Step Plan**:
+- **Data Gathering:**
-  1. **Data Collection**: Gather air quality data, weather conditions, and health outcome data from public sources.
-  2. **Feature Engineering**: Create features that include pollution levels (PM2.5, PM10), weather variables (temperature, humidity), and health metrics (hospital visits for respiratory issues).
+  - Acquire a comprehensive dataset containing student demographic information, attendance records, and academic performance metrics.

+- **Causal Network Construction:**
-  3. **Model Training**: Develop a causal graph using CausalNex to visualize and analyze the relationships between air quality and health outcomes.
+  - Build a causal graph with CausalNex to represent hypothesized relationships between various factors and student performance.
-  4. **Use of the Tool**: Conduct interventional analysis to simulate how changes in pollution levels could affect public health outcomes.
-  5. **Evaluation Metrics**: Measure health impacts using hospitalization rates and the correlation between pollution and health outcomes.
-  6. **Visualization**: Create comprehensive visual reports showing the causal relationships and potential interventions for improving air quality.

-- **Bonus Ideas**: Compare the effects of different pollutants on health or investigate the impact of policy changes on air quality and public health outcomes.
+- **Causal Inference Techniques:**
+  - Employ causal inference methods to estimate the impact of each factor on student performance, identifying potential confounders.

+- **Model Validation:**
+  - Validate the causal model by comparing predicted student performance against actual outcomes.

+- **Policy Recommendations:**
+  - Based on the findings, provide recommendations for educational interventions that could enhance student performance.

+**Bonus Ideas (Optional):**
+- Explore the impact of interventions (e.g., tutoring programs) on student performance through counterfactual analysis.
+- Develop a user-friendly dashboard to visualize the causal relationships and insights derived from the analysis.

 ---

-These projects are designed to engage students with practical applications of causal inference using CausalNex, allowing them to explore real-world issues while honing their data science skills.
+These projects will not only help students grasp the concepts of causal inference and modeling but also empower them to apply these techniques in real-world scenarios, enhancing their data science skill set.